openearth/glofrim/README.md

 The coupling process is spatially explicit (i.e. on grid-to-grid basis) and model information is exchanged per (daily) time step.
 To establish this coupling scheme, the functions of the Basic Model Interface (BMI) are utilized.

-While version 1 allowed for coupling PCR-GLOBWB with either Delft3D Flexible Mesh or LISFLOOD-FP, we extended the framework such that it now also caters the hydrologic modelling suite WFLOW and the global routing model CaMa-Flood.
+While version 1 allowed for coupling PCR-GLOBWB with either Delft3D Flexible Mesh or LISFLOOD-FP, version 2 has a more generic setup and has been extended with the hydrologic modelling suite wflow and the global routing model CaMa-Flood.

-With the available models, either 2-step or 3-step step model coupling can be performed.
+With the available models, different hydrologic and hydrodynamic coupled model runs can be done, for instance:
- - 2-step coupling: hydrology->routing or hydrology->hydrodynamics
+ - 2-step coupling: hydrology -> 1D routing or hydrology -> full 2D hydrodynamics
- - 3-step coupling: hydrology->routing->hydrodynamics
+ - 3-step coupling: hydrology -> 1D routing -> full 2D hydrodynamics

 Currently, the coupling process in only one-directional, i.e. only downstream along the model cascade.
 Work is currently performed to extend it to a full feedback loop.